 If you read my article on PCO air filters you will remember that some people have a bad reaction to this process.
 It’s possible that in a high VOC area it creates formaldehyde, or in a clean environment, it can create NOx.
 I would try out a PCO air purifier before installing this tile, to make sure it works well for you.

 This air cleaning technology is also used on wood floors.

 2. Medium Green (0 to Low-VOC)

 i.
 Natural Linoleum

-Marmoleum is made from linseed, binders, wood flour, limestone and dry pigments which are mixed and then calendared onto a natural jute backing.
+Marmoleum, the only natural linoleum currently available in North America, is made from linseed oil, binders, wood flour, limestone, and dry pigments.
+They are mixed and then calendared onto a backing.
 It’s got a UV cured sealer on top.

 I found that after one month the odor all but disappeared from the product – though many people say the odor never disappears 100%.
 I am using this in my trailer.
 I was surprised and impressed since I don’t normally do well with linseed.

 - The roll down flooring that is the most typical kind (the sheet) has a jute backing and is glue down.